yoctoalex/rseries-dmz/README.md

 ![rseries-sms](./assets/rseries-confirm.png)

-### 2.1.2 Confgure Second rSeries device
+### 2.1.2 Configure Second rSeries device

-Repeat the steps from the [1.3 Deploy and Configure Big-IP on F5 rSeries](#13-deploy-and-configure-big-ip-on-f5-rseries) section and from the [2.1 Deploy CE Tenant on F5 rSeries](#21-deploy-ce-tenant-on-f5-rseries) section to configure the second rSeries device.
+Repeat the steps from the [1.3 Deploy and Configure BIG-IP on F5 rSeries](#13-deploy-and-configure-big-ip-on-f5-rseries) section and from the [2.1 Deploy CE Tenant on F5 rSeries](#21-deploy-ce-tenant-on-f5-rseries) section to configure the second rSeries device.

 ## 2.2 Configure XC Virtual Site